 You can’t just put your electronics out at the curb, and transfer stations don’t accept computers, monitors, TVs and cellphones either.
 For these, you’ll have to go to E-Cycle Washington – which is an organization that specifically recycles electronics in this state.

-If you want a simpler solution, get in touch with Action Junk Removal – we’re familiar with Seattle recycling rules, and will take your electronics wherever they need to go.
+If you want a simpler solution, get in touch with Action Junk Hauling – we’re familiar with Seattle recycling rules, and will take your electronics wherever they need to go.

 How To Dispose Of Food